You’re wondering if it’s a good idea to spend money on an MCAT course? Is it worth it?

 What students who took MCAT courses are saying?
 Do they work?

-When deciding on the worthiness of an MCAT course, you need to take many things into consideration.
-Your budget, the potential ability to apply for scholarships, the amount of time you can devote to your studies, as well as your preferred method of study.
+When deciding on the worthiness of an MCAT course, you need to consider many things.
+Your budget, the potential ability to apply for scholarships, the time you can devote to your studies, as well as your preferred method of study.
 But from the comments of dozens of students, it turns out that taking a course is a worthwhile thing to do as it will increase your score for sure.
 Next up, you may want to explore a list of the top medical book publishing companies.